Coderandme/ChatBot/README.md

 ## Project Overview:
 This project extends the capabilities of the chatbot by integrating a frontend interface using Streamlit for user interaction.
 It allows users to upload documents (PDF, text, or Word files), which the chatbot processes and uses to answer user queries.
-The chatbot uses Pinecone for document retrieval and Hugging Face's models for generating concise and relevant responses based on uploaded content.
+The chatbot uses Pinecone for data retrieval and Hugging Face's models for generating concise and relevant responses based on uploaded content.

 ## Key Features:
 1. Ability to upload documents (PDF, Word, and text).